Transportation & travel

 Visiting Washington or coming home?

-A formal quarantine is not currently required during your visit to Washington, but please observe the following precautions for the duration of your stay:
+Please observe the following precautions for the duration of your stay:

 - Maintain a distance of six feet or more from people not in your travel party.

 - Wear a mask or face covering in public.

 - Watch for symptoms and take your temperature every day.
 If you feel sick, do not go out and contact a health provider to get tested.

 - Keep a record of the places you go with times and dates.
 If you get sick, this information is crucial for our efforts to help alert others to possible exposure risk.